gmcmacran/glm_irls/README.md

 using [iteratively reweighted least squares](https://en.wikipedia.org/wiki/Iteratively_reweighted_least_squares)

 The models implemented are:
-* Gaussian model with identity, log, and reciprocal links.
+* Gaussian model with identity, log, and inverse links.
 * Binomial model with logit and probit links.
 * Poisson model with natural log, identity, and square root links.
 * Gamma model with inverse, identity, and log links.